Executive Director - Office of Neighborhood Safety and Engagement

 - Demonstrated skills and experience in providing leadership in a supervisory/managerial capacity.

-- Demonstrated expertise in providing leadership in a team-based environment in securing the support and cooperation of internal and external government officials, as necessary.
+- Demonstrated expertise in providing leadership in a team-based environment in securing the support and cooperation of internal and external government officials, stakeholders, and partners as necessary.